KikuchiTomo/NotGoodFizzBuzz/README.md

 - **Over-Engineering**: We've taken a problem that can be solved in 5 lines of code and expanded it into a full-blown project with multiple files and directories.
 - **Unnecessary Complexity**: Enjoy deciphering a codebase that's more complex than it needs to be.
 You'll find a Makefile, header files, and even a LICENSE because why not?
+- **Pointer Pandemonium**: We use `new` and `delete` recklessly.
+If you love dealing with pointers and memory management, you're in for a treat!
+- **Concurrency Chaos**: Because single-threaded FizzBuzz is too mainstream.
+Our implementation dabbles with parallel processing, introducing all the fun of race conditions and deadlocks.
 - **Educational Value**: Learn how not to write simple programs.
 Perfect for those who want to turn straightforward tasks into complicated endeavors.

 ## Installation